quiode/Analysis_II_Cheat_Sheet/cheat_sheet.typ

   from $RR^n$ to $RR^m$, or in other words the set
   $ {(x,y) in RR^n times RR^m: y = f(x_0) + u(x-x_0)} $
   is called the *tangent space* at $x_0$ to the graph of $f$.

+  _The tangent space formula can also be directly derived from the first-order Taylor Polynomial._
 ]

 === Directional Derivative